 To cane prune your grapevines, you’ll first establish a permanent trunk.
 Each dormant season, you’ll cut back the plant to at least one cane that will grow new shoots.
 Renewal spurs will grow shoots as the new fruiting canes.
-A Guyot training system works best with this system, so you’ll tie grape canes to the trellis wires as the lateral arms.
+A Guyot training system works best, so you’ll tie grape canes to the trellis wires as the lateral arms.

 Cane Pruning Timeline